codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 #### Symmetric functions for allocation and deallocation

-This idea basically boils down to asking users to provide their equivalents of allocation and de-allocation functions.
-The solution function is responsible not only for solving the task, but also for allocation of memory and storing of book-keeping information.
+This idea boils down to asking users to provide their equivalents of allocation and de-allocation functions.
+The solution function is responsible not only for solving the task but also for allocation of memory and storing of book-keeping information.
 The clean-up function is responsible for releasing resources.

 There are many possible ways of implementing the allocation scheme and corresponding clean-up function, and its usage usually ends up being similar to the [naive approach](#naive-approach-malloc-in-the-solution-and-free-in-tests) described in the beginning.
 An example implementation could be similar to: